The Compassion of General Yue Fei, an Ancient Chinese Legend

 Yue Fei joined the Song military in 1122.
 (Image: Morio via Wikimedia Commons)

 It was what he stood for that meant so much to the people — unwavering loyalty and his commitment to returning the Song Dynasty to its former glory.
 Even though his mission was doomed, Yue Fei (1103-1142) carried out every command given to him, even when he knew the outcome could only mean death.
-He had earned the same devotion from his troops with his harsh measures, as well as kind ones.
+He had earned the same devotion from his troops with his harsh and kind measures.

 Yue had strict rules regarding his soldiers’ conduct during their campaigns.
-It is said that one rule was “Never break into a house even if you’re freezing to death; never loot even if you’re starving to death.”
+One rule was: “Never break into a house even if you’re freezing to death; never loot even if you’re starving to death.”
 Those who broke any of these rules were executed.

-This may seem hard to some, but Yue’s military character was just one side of him.
+This may seem complicated to some, but Yue’s military character was just one side of him.
 He was also a tender and compassionate man.

 The compassion of Yue Fei

-When any of his lieutenant generals died in battle, he would adopt and raise their children, and then marry them to his own.
-Yue had his own wife give comfort to widows, and he was also known to sometimes personally tend to sick soldiers.
+When any of his lieutenant generals died in battle, he would adopt and raise their childrenand then marry them to his own.
+Yue had his own wife comfort widows, and he was also known to sometimes personally tend to sick soldiers.

 The Song-Jurchen Jin wars.